yuanjaso/sportcred/doc/sprint2/SR2.md

 Practices to continue:

-- new branching structure
+- Continue using the new branching structure.
-- we spent more time earlier on figuring out the API
+- Continue spending more time earlier on designing the API.
-- Worked together with front end on API
+- Continue having the back end and front end teams work together to design the API.
-- Continuously updated the API docs
+- Continuously update the API docs.

 New practices:

-- write test cases first (person designing the API should write the test cases for the backend first) (TDD)
+- Write test cases before coding.
+The person/people who designed the API should write the test cases for the backend.
 - Involve more people in the API design.
-Definitely miss things with 2 people and we get different perspectives.
+By involving more people in the API design, we can get more ideas and perspectives.
-- Everything about front end is smooth.
 - Have each person update the sprintx.md user task table right after they create the task on Jira.
 - Have one person check the master branch on the last day of the sprint to check that everything is in there.

 Harmful practices:

-- Didn't involve everyone in the API discussion.
+- Didn't involve everyone in the API design discussion.
-- Have each person update the sprintx.md user task table right after they create the task on Jira.
-- Have one person check the master branch on the last day of the sprint to check that everything is in there.
+- Didn't have everyone update sprint2.md with their user tasks each time they created one.

 Best/Worst Moments:

-Best: The smoothness of this sprint.
-Best: When connecting the front end to the back end, it worked smoothly.
-Best: Testing really helped us catch bugs.
+- Best: Testing really helped us catch bugs.
-Best: The backend team didn't need to see the front end code.
-Worst: Redesigning some of the schema to meet the new requirements.
+- Worst: Redesigning some of the schema to meet the new requirements.

 Unfinished tasks: